AyrA/MazeTools/README.md

     The /G switch lets the user play the maze in the console after all other switches are processed.
 Console output is disabled, if /G is specified, /P can to be used to save the maze progress.
-    /FOW only works together with /G
+    /FOW only works together with /G. /S does not works together with /G

     The /FOW switch:
     When specified, the maze region is invisible except for the players